IgniteUI/help-topics/topics/02_Controls/igUpload/01_Working with igUpload/04_igUpload_Using_Server_Side_Events .md

             $("#upload1").igUpload("addDataField", ui.formData, { "name": "Parameter Name", "value": "Value" });
         });
 ```
-To get the data on the server-side you can use the `UploadStarting`,`UploadFinishing` and `UploadFinished`’s `AdditionalDataFields` event argument, which will contain a collection of the field name and value passed from the server.
+To get the data on the server-side you can use the `UploadStarting`,`UploadFinishing` and `UploadFinished`’s `AdditionalDataFields` event argument, which will contain a collection of the field name and value passed from the client.

 **In C#:**